Gorilla Trekking-101 – Step by Step Advice and Information

 You will find Useful and Practical Gorilla Trekking Information -Tips – Advice.
 This is the perfect page for those that would like to track the Gentle Giants of the Forest, the Mountain Gorillas.

-We provide you with an online Guide that is filled with Gorilla Trekking Tips, Advice information.
-Information that will make planning a safari easier.
-It gives you info for both Uganda’s Bwindi Impenetrable Forest and Mgahinga Gorilla Park.
-Uganda is the only Country with two distinctly different gorilla habitats, another reason that Trekkers have chosen Uganda as their favorite Primate Destination.
+We provide you with an online guide filled with Gorilla Trekking Tips, Advice information, and information that will make planning a safari easier.
+It gives you info for Uganda’s Bwindi Impenetrable Forest and Mgahinga Gorilla Park.
+Uganda is the only Country with two distinctly different gorilla habitats, another reason Trekkers have chosen Uganda as their favorite Primate Destination.

-Know Before you Go – Practical Gorilla Trekking Information -Tips – Advice
+Practical Gorilla Trekking Information -Tips – Advice for Uganda

 Which Country is best for Gorilla Trekking?

 Uganda, DR Congo, and Rwanda all offer similar Gorilla Encounter Experiences.
 However, the question remains: Which Country is best for my Gorilla Trekking Safari?

 Uganda has become the premier Gorilla destination due to safety and affordability.